 Orthotics: These services are covered for members under the age of 21 when prescribed by the member's PCP, attending physician, practitioner, or by a dentist as described in the AMPM.
 Medical equipment may be rented or purchased only if other sources, which provide the items at no cost, are not available.
 The total cost of the rental must not exceed the purchase price of the item.

-Reasonable repairs or adjustments of purchased equipment are covered for members over and under the age of 21 to make the equipment serviceable and/or when the repair cost is less than renting or purchasing another unit.
+Reasonable repairs or adjustments of purchased equipment are covered for all members over and under the age of 21 to make the equipment serviceable and/or when the repair cost is less than renting or purchasing another unit.
+The component will be replaced if at the time authorization is sought documentation is provided to establish that the component is not operating effectively.